 Wednesday: The kitchen

-Kitchens are typically one of the highest-traffic areas of the house, so they can get pretty filthy!
+Kitchens are typically one of the highest-traffic areas of the house, so they can get pretty filthy.
 Wednesday is the day to get that mess in order.
-Give the fridge a wipe-down, throw out old leftovers and any food that’s expired, put back any spices you may have used during the week and wipe down the countertops.
+Give the fridge a wipe-down, throw out old leftovers and any food that’s expired, put back any spices you might have used during the week and wipe down the countertops.
 Just like with bathrooms, if you do this weekly (especially throwing out old food), the kitchen will never get out of hand and will always be easy to clean.

 Thursday: The floors

 This will probably be the most time-consuming of days, but it’s the best day to clean floors for a few reasons.
 First, the week’s winding down, so you do have that cocktail to look forward to tomorrow.
-Second, you want to clean the floors at night after the kids have gone to sleep and third, if you steam clean your carpets you’ll want to give them plenty of time to dry and not be walked on (Thursday night and all day Friday).
+Second, you want to clean the floors at night after the kids have gone to sleep.
+Third, if you steam clean your carpets you’ll want to give them plenty of time to dry and not be walked on (Thursday night and all day Friday).
 So sweep, mop, vacuum and steam clean all the main room floors in the house (don’t worry about kids’ rooms if they’re sleeping).
 Time-consuming?
 Yes, but nothing says “clean” like a sparkling floor.
-It’s a great way to start your weekend!
+It’s a great way to start your weekend.

 Yes, you read that right.
 On Friday, simply rest.
-Don’t worry about cleaning as it’s probably been a long week.
+Don’t worry about cleaning, as it’s probably been a long week.
 If you have children, it’s their time to take over.
 Have them clean their rooms as thoroughly as possible.
 Afterwards, serve their favorite meal for dinner and watch a movie of their choice.
-It will encourage them to get their rooms’ cleaned!
+It will encourage them to get their rooms cleaned.

 Check out this recipe for blood orange mojitos here and start relaxing >>